Demolition of Buildings

 There are a few other methods of demolition including gas expansion burster, hydraulic expansion burster, thermal reaction, thermic lancing and drilling and sawing.

 Demolition Risk Assessment

 All demolition projects, regardless of their size, come with many risks.
-As a result, all risks and potential hazards should be fully assessed before any work begins in order to ensure optimum safety is maintained throughout the entire process.
-Any mistakes made can seriously damage the structure of a building, so whether or not you want to demolish load bearing walls should be assessed by an experienced professional.
+As a result, all risks and potential hazards should be fully assessed before any work begins to ensure optimum safety is maintained throughout the entire process.
+Any mistakes made can seriously damage the structure of a building, so any demolition work should be assessed by an experienced professional.
 General procedures that should be followed before a demolition include:

 - Site compound and security set-up.